Supply Chain Cyber Threats

 Securing the Hardware Supply Chain with Sepio

-Securing the hardware supply chain is critical in managing supply chain cybersecurity risks.
+To mitigate supply chain cyber threats, organizations need comprehensive visibility and control over their hardware assets.
 Sepio’s platform offers a comprehensive solution for detecting malicious assets in enterprise environments and infrastructure.
 The platform’s Asset Risk Management (ARM) framework integrates zero trust principles, ensuring every device is scrutinized.

 • Comprehensive Asset Visibility: Sepio utilizes the physical layer to detect and identify all network assets, ensuring no device is left unmonitored.
 Each asset is assigned a risk score, combining visibility with actionable intelligence to assess and manage risks effectively.